Home —> Telecentric Backlighting for High-Precision Fastener and Screw Inspection

 How do I inspect drive recesses on screw heads?

-Drive recess inspection requires a top-view camera and coaxial illumination.
+Drive recess inspection needs a top-view camera and coaxial illumination.
 Coaxial light travels along the optical axis, enters the recess, and produces a characteristic pattern of bright and shadow regions from which recess depth and geometry are assessed.
-Darkfield illumination at shallow angles detects burrs, rolled edges, and surface damage at the rim of the recess that coaxial illumination would miss.
+Darkfield illumination at shallow angles catches burrs, rolled edges, and surface damage at the rim of the recess that coaxial illumination would miss.

 How do I prevent motion blur in inline fastener inspection?

-Strobe mode illumination with very short pulse durations (10 to 100 microseconds) synchronised with the camera exposure freezes the motion of the fastener completely.
-RODER Vision BL3 and DL5 series illuminators support strobe triggering with peak intensities several times higher than continuous mode output, providing both motion-free images and high contrast at high production rates.
+Strobe mode illumination with very short pulse durations (10 to 100 microseconds) synced with the camera exposure freezes the motion of the fastener completely.
+RODER Vision BL3 and DL5 series illuminators support strobe triggering with peak intensities several times higher than continuous-mode output, delivering both motion-free images and high contrast at high production rates.

 More information about RODER VISION : about us